useperform/perform/docs/tutorial/index.rst

 The site needs to have:

-* A catalogue of information and pictures for each bike
+* Information and pictures for a collection of bikes
 * An admin area to add new bikes
 * A contact form for visitors to sing their praise.